Ananthcodz/Roots_frontend/DOCUMENTATION.md

 **Solutions**:
 1. Check if `VITE_MOCK_API=true` is set in `.env`
-2. Verify FamilyContext is wrapping the app
+2. Verify Redux Provider is wrapping the app in `main.jsx`
 3. Check browser console for errors
 4. Ensure `familyMembers` array is not empty
+5. Check Redux DevTools to inspect state

 ### Modal Not Opening